Dlloydev/Toggle/README.md

 Sets the debouncer algorithm to one of three modes.

 - **Robust Mode (2):** This is the default mode where up to 2 spurious signal transitions (glitches) are ignored.
 This adds 2 sample periods time lag to the output signal.
-- **Normal Response (1):** This is mode ignores up to 1 spurious signal transition (glitch) and adds 1 sample period time lag to the output signal.
+- **Average Mode (1):** This is mode ignores up to 1 spurious signal transition (glitch) and adds 1 sample period time lag to the output signal.
-- **Quick Response (0):** This is mode is similar to most debouncers where the response is near instant to a button or switch press, and the release won't be recognized until a debounce time period has expired.
+- **Common Mode (0):** This is mode is similar to most debouncers where the response is near instant to a button or switch press, and the release won't be recognized until a debounce time period has expired.
 In this case, the debounce time period is calculated and set at 10 times the sample period.

 ##### Syntax